sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is a function?
+- How to check if a given value is a function?

 #### integer

-Checks if given value is an integer.
+Checks if the given value is an integer.

 ##### Type signature